DATES & PRICES

 Bright and early, we pick you up by bus at the designated hotel and transport you to Lee’s Ferry.
 Expect a scenic 2.5 hour drive with a couple of bathroom breaks.
 At Lee’s Ferry, you’ll unload your gear from the bus, get fitted for a personal flotation device (PFD), meet your crew and begin your adventure!

 You will disembark on your hike out of Grand Canyon on the Bright Angel Trail sometime between 7 and 9 AM (this time varies significantly from trip to trip depending on many variables).
-You will repack the contents of your dry bags into your hiking backpack (which we store separately for you) and begin your hike out with your hiking backpack, a lunch, some snacks and at least 3 quarts of water.
+You will repack the contents of your dry bags into your hiking backpack (which we store separately for you) and begin your hike out with your hiking backpack, your provided lunch, some snacks and at least 3 quarts of water.
 The hike takes on average 6-8 hours, but varies depending on your personal fitness level.

 When you complete your hike, you will be at the South Rim of Grand Canyon.
 If you decided to store any luggage with us for the duration of your trip, it will be available for pick up at the Maswik Lodge bell desk.
 Transportation is not provided back to Flagstaff from the South Rim (transportation details are below).